Myongji University: History

 The school's name was changed from Moo-gung Institution to Myongji Institution based on Christian faith.
 After the inauguration of President Sang-geun You in 1964, its name changed to Myongji University.
 After being approved as a 4-year University, institution planned and designed the 10 Developmental Programs including building new lecture halls, making and reorganizing departments, establishing graduate schools, etc.

 Memorial Arch status raised to university on September 8, 1983, and made departments of politics and home economics, modified department quota.
 By active support of Myongji Institute, Yongin Campus was built and made growth such as founding of affiliated facility, Extension University dividing natural and social science campus in two different campuses.

 On September 13, 1994, the Arts and Design Center was built in industry-academia cooperation of Myongji University and Nasan Group.
-Myongji University had a New Millennium Proclamation Ceremony to make creative epistemic community that will lead 21st century's Korea and to cope with rapidly changing university environment.
-It is also taking off to be a university living Christian faith, creativity, innovation, action and a university that becomes power of future society.
+Myongji University staged a New Millennium Proclamation Ceremony to support the creative epistemic community.

 Symbol and mascot

-The leafed tree symbolizes the founding spirit of the Myong Ji Educational Foundation to imbue the students with the Christian faith, so that they may become devoted and capable leaders who can contribute to the advancement of our culture and national prosperity and ultimately to the realization of world peace.
+The leafed tree symbolizes the founding motive of the Myong Ji Educational Foundation to imbue the students with the Christian faith, so that they may become more capable leaders who can contribute to the advancement of our culture and national prosperity in the hopes of the realization of world peace.

 The white stallion is a symbol of loyalty, courage, obedience, and purity.
 It is also a reference to the equestrian origins of the Korean people.
 The school mascot is, therefore, a representation of the profound hope that Myongjians, like the white stallion, will be steeped in such virtues as loyalty, courage, obedience, and purity as they gallop into the world for the realization of God's kingdom here on earth.